집합론

 Definition 3 Let \(R_1\) and \(R_2\) be binary relations.
 The composition \(R_2\circ R_1\) of these two binary relations is the set of ordered pairs \((x,z)\) for which there exists a \(y\) such that \((x,y)\in R_1\) and \((y,z)\in R_2\).

-It is natural to ask what relationship exists between the composition of binary relations defined in this way and the inverse defined above.
+It is natural to ask what relationship this composition of binary relations bears to the inverse defined above.

 Proposition 4 Let \(R_1\), \(R_2\) be binary relations.
 Then the inverse of \(R_2\circ R_1\) is \(R_2^{-1}\circ R_1^{-1}\).